Burke Museum of Natural History and Culture: Past long-term exhibits

 "Pacific Voices" was a cultural exhibit that told the stories or traditions of 19 different Native American and Pacific Rim cultures through art, artifacts, ceremonial objects, and audio/visual documentaries.

 Temporary exhibits

 The Burke also hosts a schedule of different exhibits throughout the year in its temporary gallery.
 These changing exhibits include traveling exhibits organized by other institutions and original exhibits curated by Burke staff.
-In November of 2022 the Burke will host "Body Language: Reawakening Cultural Tattooing of the Northwest."
+In November 2022 the Burke will host "Body Language: Reawakening Cultural Tattooing of the Northwest."